Întorsura Buzăului: Population

-At the 2011 Romanian census, the town had 7,319 inhabitants, of whom 7,265 were ethnic Romanians, 37 were ethnic Hungarians, and 12 ethnic Romani.
+At the 2021 census, Întorsura Buzăului had a population of 8,332; of those, 92.49% were ethnic Romanians.
+At the 2011 census, the town had 7,319 inhabitants, of whom 7,265 were ethnic Romanians, 37 were ethnic Hungarians, and 12 ethnic Romani.

 Demographic movement according to the censuses:

 Local festival

 The Ciobănașul (Little Shepherd) Annual Festival takes place in Întorsura Buzăului on the first Sunday of September and lasts for two days.
 At the festival, visitors come from the town and the surrounding villages, and even from other counties.
 In 2006, Romanian President Traian Băsescu attended the festival.
 During the festival the attendants can consume Romanian traditional foods and drinks and are entertained with Romanian folk music.